 May.
 20, 2024

-WORKED AS ADVERTISED.
-TRICKY AT FIRST BUT SIMPLE ON A '12 HONDA 750 SHADOW.
-STILL NEEDED A HAMMER AND PUNCH TO LOOSEN THE LOCK RING ON MY '15 VICTORY GUNNER.
-TIGHT TURN SPACE ON THE VICTORY BUT WORKED ABOUT 1/8 OF A TURN AT A TIME.
-BOTH RIDE MUCH BETTER AND DON'T BOTTOM OUT LIKE BEFORE.
-RIDE AND TRY IT AFTER ONE FIXED NOTCH ON A SHADOW OR 1/4" AT A TIME ON THE VICTORY MONO SHOCK.
-A LITTLE GOES A LONG WAY.
+PERFORMED AS EXPECTED.
+INITIALLY A BIT TRICKY, BUT SIMPLE ON A '12 HONDA 750 SHADOW.
+STILL REQUIRED A HAMMER AND PUNCH TO LOOSEN THE LOCK RING ON MY '15 VICTORY GUNNER.
+TIGHT TURN SPACE ON THE VICTORY, BUT MANAGED ABOUT 1/8 OF A TURN EACH TIME.
+BOTH BIKES NOW RIDE MUCH BETTER WITHOUT BOTTOMING OUT.
+ADJUST AND TEST AFTER ONE FIXED NOTCH ON A SHADOW OR 1/4" AT A TIME ON THE VICTORY MONO SHOCK.
+SMALL ADJUSTMENTS MAKE A BIG DIFFERENCE.

 Contact us to discuss your requirements of Explosion-Proof Steel Hook Wrench.
 Our experienced sales team can help you identify the options that best suit your needs.